Documentation for controlling and preserving Bose SoundTouch devices

 }

-If you prefer to inject the CA certificate manually:
+If you need to inject the CA manually (e.g. without the web UI migration flow):